opencypher/morpheus/README.md

 libraryDependencies += "org.opencypher" % "morpheus-spark-cypher" % "0.3.2"
 ```

-Remember to add `fork in run := true` in your `build.sbt` for scala projects; this is not CAPS
+Remember to add `fork in run := true` in your `build.sbt` for scala projects; this is not Morpheus
 specific, but a quirk of spark execution that will help
 [prevent problems](https://stackoverflow.com/questions/44298847/why-do-we-need-to-add-fork-in-run-true-when-running-spark-sbt-application).

-### Hello CAPS
+### Hello Morpheus

 Cypher is based on the [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) data model, comprising labelled nodes and typed relationships, with a relationship either connecting two nodes, or forming a self-loop on a single node.
-Both nodes and relationships are uniquely identified by an ID (in CAPS this is of type `Long`), and contain a set of properties.
+Both nodes and relationships are uniquely identified by an ID (in Morpheus this is of type `Long`), and contain a set of properties.

 The following example shows how to convert a social network represented as Scala case classes to a `PropertyGraph` representation.
 The `PropertyGraph` representation is internally transformed into Spark data frames.